-- Then: when you feel ready, start wearing a name tag!
+And finally, when you feel ready, start wearing a name tag!
 You can request one at the sign-up table located in the area outside the inner church doors.
 We’ll make it for you and put it on the nametag board in Assembly Hall.
 We try to wear name tags at Sunday services to help all of us reach out to newer folks and make everyone feel welcome.
 In the end, of course, the extent to which you wish to become involved is totally up to you!

 Twice a year, once in the fall, and again in the spring, Co-pastor Miriam Lawrence Leupold holds two consecutive sessions from 9:30 to 10:30 on Sundays that fall between the 8:30 and 10:45 am services for individuals wishing to explore membership at First Pres Church.
 What responsibilities are members asked to undertake?
 What benefits and opportunities come with membership?
 And just what does it mean to be a “Presbyterian” in the first place?
 Questions are encouraged and openly discussed in the spirit of helping all interested persons discern if becoming a member is right for them.

 In the end there is no absolutely straight road that leads to becoming fully engaged as a member, but there are many wonderful ways by which people “find” their way to us.
 View What Members Are Saying and you will see!

 Definitely.
 They are a phone call away: 518-449-7332.